As clients get cost-wary, it's getting hard for Infy to sustain profitability gap over rivals

 Other cost-cutting initiatives to increase margins include closing redundant offices.
 "It (TCS) had four times as many offices as Infosys at one time - raising overhead costs," the CLSA analysts said.

-increase its revenues from newer areas that are not commoditised.
+On its part, Infosys still sees scope for premium pricing though this is being driven more by aspiration than anything else.
+The company is pushing harder to increase its revenues from newer areas that are not commoditised.
 Infosys plans to have a third of its total revenues coming from new services, including cloud computing and platform-based offerings, over the next few years, even as such engagements mean lower profitability to begin with.
 The company has already started serving four customers using these models of delivering services, and derives nearly 5% of its revenues from such services currently.

 In a cloud computing or platformbased model, Infosys can serve multiple customers using same set of services developed for an existing customer such as Royal Philips Electronics.